Silicrex/PokemonBreedingSimulator/README.md

 ### Offspring gender ratio
 > **When does it matter?**

 * Gender ratio mostly comes in concerning egg group propagation.
-This is because you need male 6IVs to propagate IVs to different species (the female parent determine the species, so you can't use their IVs across different species/egg groups).
+This is because you need male 6IVs to propagate IVs to different species (the female parent determines the species, so you can't use their IVs across different species/egg groups).
-* The progenitors you're starting with have a significant impact on what would be the most efficient gender ratio (if you have a 0IV Male + 6IV Female and are breeding for a 6IV Male, you'd want as high of a male ratio as possible, since the female progenitor is already the best possible and wouldn't need any progress).
+* The progenitors you're starting with has a significant impact on what would be the most efficient gender ratio (for instance, if you have a 6IV Male + 0IV Female and are breeding for a 6IV of any gender, you'd want as low of a male ratio as possible, since the male progenitor is already the best possible and wouldn't need any progress, whereas how quickly you can improve the female progenitor would have a significant overall impact).
 > **Breeding for 6IV from 0IV + 0IV**
-* In terms of just 6IV breeding, where offspring gender doesn't matter, gender ratio should be as close to **50-50** as possible.
-See the below graph on the relationship between chance for a male offspring and average tries to get a 6IV offspring (optimal settings but no power items; **interval of 5%-95% male chance**).
+* In terms of just 6IV breeding from scratch, where offspring gender doesn't matter, gender ratio should be as close to **50-50** as possible.
+See the below graph on the relationship between chance for a male offspring and average tries to get a 6IV offspring (optimal settings, no power items, one branch; **interval of 5%-95% male chance**).
 **Note: please mind the axis labels.
 These graphs do not start with y at 0.**
   ![For just 6IVs, 50% is best](https://i.imgur.com/w9pybc6.png)
 * If you're trying to breed a 6IV male (same simulation as above; **interval of 5%-95% male chance**):
   ![5-95% male ratio interval](https://i.imgur.com/KcCQZwI.png)
 * Here is a closer-up (**interval of 40%-90% male chance**):
   ![40-90% male ratio interval](https://i.imgur.com/zLa3Sfw.png)
 * 50% is definitely not the optimal point in this case!
-Starting from scratch, around a 72% chance for a male offspring is the most efficient.
+Starting from scratch, around a 65-72% chance for a male offspring is the most efficient.
 > **Breeding for 6IV from 6IV + 0IV**

-* Practically speaking, the most significant number concerning optimal gender ratios is for when you already have a 6IV male and want to propagate it to other egg groups.
+* Practically speaking, the most significant number concerning optimal gender ratios is for when you already have a 6IV male and want to propagate its IVs to other egg groups.
 Here is the graph for starting with a 6IV male and 0IV female (offspring must be a male 6IV; **45-90% male ratio interval**):
   ![45-90% male ratio interval, start with 6IV male](https://i.imgur.com/nvbXLK1.png)
 * Our optimal number is around 77% chance for a male offspring.
 Here is the same graph with a larger y-axis interval for reference
   ![45-90% male ratio interval, start with 6IV male](https://i.imgur.com/3YTsKdf.png)
 * In conclusion: when you're going for male 6IVs to propagate IVs, higher male ratios are noticeably more efficient than 50%.
 You really want to avoid anything below 50%.
 There is a sweet spot (around 70-85% male ratio), and efficiency quickly drops off when leaving that range in either direction.
 Starter Pokemon, which have 87.5% male ratios, are more efficient than normal 50-50 species.
-The following graph illustrates the drop-off towards a 100% male ratio (where you don't get female progenitor replaces anymore)
+The following graph illustrates the drop-off towards a 100% male ratio (where you don't get female progenitor replacements anymore)
   ![65-95% male ratio interval](https://i.imgur.com/RLs3aGg.png)

 See below section on [How big is the difference using optimal strategies, really?](#how-big-is-the-difference-using-optimal-strategies-really) for continued comparison!